thoth-station/meteor-operator/README.md

 it at http://localhost:9097/

 deploy the tekton pipelines and tasks CNBi Operator depends on: `kubectl apply -f hack/create-repo-pipeline.yaml`.

+## Testing the operator against an existing cluster

+Pre-requisite: a Kubernetes or OpenShift cluster, with the local `KUBECONFIG` configured to access it in the preferred target namespace.

+Deploy the tekton pipelines and tasks CNBi Operator depends on:

+`cat hack/cnbi-*.yaml | kubectl apply -f -`

 `make install` will deploy all our CRD, and `make run` to run the controller locally but connected to the cluster.